Maniac1769/AtlanCCT/README.md

    - It shows how components like VictoriaMetrics, Kafka, Argo Workflows, and Alertmanager interact.

 2. **`Atlan.png`**
-   - A class diagram representing the key entities in the system (e.g., CloudProvider, CostMetric, Anomaly) and their relationships.
+   - An Architecture diagram representing the key entities in the system (e.g., CloudProvider, CostMetric, Anomaly) and their relationships.
    - Useful for understanding the data model and entity interactions.

 3. **`documentation.pdf`**